Measures of net effects in signed social and ecological networks: Introduction

-A common strategy to characterize network structure involves computing centrality measures that assess the importance of nodes within the network.
+A common strategy to characterize network structure involves computing a centrality measure that assesses the importance of nodes within the network.
+There are many possible definitions of importance in the literature.
 Examples include closeness centrality, which captures how efficiently a node can access others, and betweenness centrality, which measures the extent to which a node acts as a bridge between other nodes \cite{newman2018}.
-Other centralities, such as Katz centrality \cite{katz1953} and PageRank \cite{gleich2015}, incorporate the influence of network structure to assess the importance of nodes.
-However, their application is often limited to unsigned and unweighted networks, constraining their relevance for many real-world systems.
-Signed networks, where links can represent positive or negative interactions (e.g., mutualism or competition in ecological networks, or trustfulness in social networks), require a more subtle interpretation.
+Other centralities, such as Katz's \cite{katz1953} and PageRank \cite{gleich2015}, incorporate the influence of network structure to assess the importance of nodes.
+However, their application is often limited to unsigned and unweighted networks ---constraining their relevance for many real-world systems--- because of the mathematical complexity of dealing with signed, weighted, and directed networks simultaneously.
+Signed networks, where links can represent positive or negative interactions (e.g., predation in ecological networks or trust in social networks), require a more nuanced interpretation.
 Weighted networks, which assign varying strengths to interactions, add an additional layer of complexity.
-Similarly, the directionality of links —essential for understanding cause-and-effect relationships— is typically underexplored in combination with sign and weight.
-While existing studies (e.g., \cite{borgatti2002, liu2020} have attempted to extend these measures to incorporate such features, significant gaps remain, particularly in their ability to provide a complete picture of node influence and network dynamics.
+Similarly, the directionality of links —essential for understanding cause-and-effect relationships— is typically underexplored in combination with sign and weight \cite{newman2018}.
+While existing studies (e.g.~\cite{everett2014, liu2020}) have attempted to extend these measures to incorporate such features, the proposed indices were tailored specifically for their study systems.
+Significant gaps remain, particularly in their ability to provide a complete picture of node influence applicable to different systems and research questions.